 Washington Post publisher Will Lewis steps down days after massive layoffs gut the newspaper

-(CNN) — The Washington Post’s publisher and CEO Will Lewis has stepped down, just days after the newspaper laid off one third of its newsroom.
+The Washington Post’s publisher Will Lewis has stepped down, just days after the newspaper laid off one third of its newsroom.

 “After two years of transformation at The Washington Post, now is the right time for me to step aside,” Lewis wrote Saturday afternoon in a brief note to staff.
 “I want to thank Jeff Bezos for his support and leadership throughout my tenure as CEO and Publisher.
 The institution could not have a better owner.”